 The load-based licensing scheme links licence fees to the volume of pollutants emitted so the greater the emissions, the higher the fees.

-The Protection of the Environment Operations (Clean Air) Regulation 2010 contains provisions to regulate emissions from
+The Protection of the Environment Operations (Clean Air) Regulation 2010 has been remade and replaced by the Protection of the Environment Operations (Clean Air) Regulation 2021.
+It contains provisions to regulate emissions from

 - wood heaters (Part 2) – wood smoke is a significant source of particle pollution in parts of NSW